heutelbeck/sapl-python/sapl_django/README.md

 # How to use it

-To secure a Django project with SAPL, developers can decorate the functions, methods, and classes that they want to enforce with SAPL decorators.
+To secure a Django project with SAPL, developers can decorate the functions, methods, asyncGenerator and AsyncWebsocketConsumer that they want to enforce with SAPL decorators.
 The SAPL Django integration library is designed to be compatible with both ASGI and WSGI servers, and can recognize both synchronous and asynchronous functions automatically.

-The library provides decorators for functions, methods, consumers, and templates, which are explained in their respective chapters in the documentation.
+The library provides decorators for functions, methods, AsyncWebsocketConsumer and templates, which are explained in their respective chapters in the documentation.
 The decorators can be customized with arguments for the Subject, Action, Resource, and Environment parameters.
 If no arguments are provided, the library uses default implementations to determine these values and create an AuthorizationSubscription, which is sent as a JSON to the PDP to request a decision.

-An AuthorizationSubscription as JSON with default implementation will look like this:
+An AuthorizationSubscription as JSON with default implementation for a method or function will look like this:
 ```json
 {
   "subject": {